ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 <img src="../img/02-dataset-1-score-plot-with-names-pc2-pc3.png" alt="score plot for PC2 and PC3" width="50%">

-## 2.4 PCA loading plot
+## 2.4 Genes most related to PCs

 Since the principal components are built using weighted combinations of the initial variables (genes here), it is possible to retrieve these variable coefficients that are called "loadings".

-A high loading for one gene on a given PC indicates that this gene has a high contribution to the constructino of the given PC.
+A high loading for one gene on a given PC indicates that this gene has a high contribution to the construction of the given PC.

 Let's extract the 10 genes with the highest contribution to PC1, PC2 and PC3 for instance.